jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

 _In this section I will describe the basic theory of what we are going to create and how we will use the magnetometer’s output.
 If you feel like what’s described here is below your current knowledge level just skip to the next part!_

-First of all, what is a magnetometer and how can it help us determine which directionwe are pointing at?
+First of all, what is a magnetometer and how can it help us determine which direction we are pointing at?
 Well according to Wikipedia _“magnetometers are measurement instruments used for two general purposes: to measure the [magnetization](https://en.wikipedia.org/wiki/Magnetization 'Magnetization') of a magnetic material like a [ferromagnet](https://en.wikipedia.org/wiki/Ferromagnet 'Ferromagnet'), or to measure the strength and, in some cases, the direction of the [magnetic field](https://en.wikipedia.org/wiki/Magnetic_field 'Magnetic field') at a point in space”_.

 ![](https://www.unc.edu/depts/oceanweb/turtles/geomag.gif)